 So what stops people from learning to speak one?

 Some say time.
 But there are plenty of ways to squeeze language learning into a busy day.
 Others say motivation.
 But that’s not a problem if you find ways to learn that you enjoy.

 These are excuses that can be easily solved, if you want to speak that language badly enough.

 What if people think I’m stupid?

-So when Krisztina got in touch and asked “How can you beat your fear of speaking in a foreign language?”, I jumped at the chance to answer.
-It’s a great question about a problem that affects every one of us to some degree or another.
+So when a reader Krisztina got in touch and asked: “How can I beat my fear of speaking in a foreign language?”, I jumped at the chance to answer, because it’s a problem that affects almost all of us to some degree or another.

 And the answer is simple.

 It’s normal to feel nervous speaking a second language

 I’ve been speaking Italian for longer than I care to remember.
 It all started back in 2008, when I had more piercings and fewer wrinkles.